 Biography

-Raishad Glover is a conceptual visual artist whose interdisciplinary practice explores the intersections of cultural memory, ecological systems, and contemporary visual language.
-Raised in the American South and now based in Massachusetts, Glover’s work draws deeply from his Gullah Geechee heritage, weaving together ancestral narratives, environmental symbolism, and material experimentation.
-Through photography, mirrored surfaces, collage, and mixed-media installations, his work investigates how identity, land, and lineage intersect across generations.
-Glover holds a Studio Diploma from the School of the Museum of Fine Arts at Tufts University and an MFA from the Yale School of Art.
-In addition to his studio practice, he serves as a professor of Visual Art at Holyoke Community College, where he teaches courses in painting, design, and digital media.
+Raishad Glover is a conceptual visual artist whose multidisciplinary practice examines the intersections of cultural memory, ecological systems, and contemporary visual language.
+Rooted in his Gullah Geechee heritage and Southern upbringing, his work integrates ancestral narratives with environmental and material inquiry.
+Using photography, mirrored surfaces, collage, and mixed-media installation, Glover explores how identity, land, and lineage evolve across generations.
+He holds a Studio Diploma from the School of the Museum of Fine Arts at Tufts University and an MFA from the Yale School of Art, and currently serves as Chair of Visual Art Department at Holyoke Community College.